Nita M. Lowey 21st Century Community Learning Centers Program

 This report describes how 21st CCLC subgrantees responded to the COVID-19–related school closures.
 The evaluation team administered a brief online survey to subgrantees to gather data that would answer the following evaluation questions: 1.
 Which programs still operated during spring 2020 and how?
 2. What were the programs’ plans for summer 2020?
 3. How were programs thinking about preparation for the 2020–21 school year?
 4. What were the characteristics of online learning solutions implemented by programs during spring 2020?

 The Every Student Succeeds Act (ESSA) allows a State Education Agency (SEA) to renew 21st Century Community Learning Center subgrants based on subgrantees’ performance during the previous subgrant period [§4204(j)].
 The Office of Superintendent of Public Instruction (OSPI) is exercising its authority under the renewability provision of ESSA, extending eligible subgrants one time for one year, based on satisfactory performance of the grantee in the previous year.
-Due to the COVID-19 global pandemic, the 2020, 21st CCLC competition timeline has been pushed back by several months.
+Due to a 6% reduction in 21st CCLC funding, there will not be a 2021-2022 grant competition.
 The current cohort of grantees in their 5th year will not have the opportunity to compete again before the final year of their grant ends.
-Therefore, Cohort 12 will have the option to be renewed for one additional year until August 2021.
+Therefore, Cohort 13 will have the option to be renewed for one additional year until August 2022.

 Non-regulatory guidance from the Department of Education.